iron-software/IronBarcode-Examples/how-to/customize-barcode-style/README.md

     </div>
 </div>

-IronBarcode offers extensive opportunities for customizing and styling barcodes, only limited by creativity.
-For more information on styling QR codes, check out "[How to Customize and Add Logos to QR Codes](https://ironsoftware.com/csharp/barcode/how-to/customize-qr-code-style/)".
+IronBarcode broadly expands the possibilities for barcode customization.
+For detailed tutorials on enhancing QR codes, visit "[How to Customize and Add Logos to QR Codes](https://ironsoftware.com/csharp/barcode/how-to/customize-qr-code-style/)".